ccieblogger/netraven/docs/developer/development_log/feature-netraven-completion/development_log.md

 2. Add comprehensive tests for the new frontend components
 3. Improve job result tracking and reporting in the scheduler service

+### Phase 3.4: Manual Testing and Refinements (2025-04-13)

+**Conducted manual testing of the DiffViewer and JobMonitor components:**

+1. **DiffViewer Testing:**
+   - Verified proper rendering of configuration differences with various types of changes
+   - Tested side-by-side and unified view toggle functionality
+   - Validated the copy-to-clipboard functionality
+   - Verified proper handling of large configuration files
+   - Fixed styling issues in dark mode for better contrast
+   - Improved error handling for missing or malformed configuration data

+2. **JobMonitor Testing:**
+   - Verified real-time updates are working correctly with various polling intervals
+   - Tested the auto-refresh functionality during job execution
+   - Validated the progress bar calculation for overall completion
+   - Tested device log viewing functionality
+   - Verified the "Retry Failed Devices" functionality works correctly
+   - Confirmed navigation to the diff viewer after job completion
+   - Fixed several edge cases with device status display

+3. **Router Integration Testing:**
+   - Confirmed proper handling of route parameters for JobMonitor
+   - Tested direct URL access to specific job monitors
+   - Verified all navigation links work as expected
+   - Confirmed role-based access controls are enforced for all routes

+4. **Fixes Implemented:**
+   - Fixed an issue with the JobMonitor not correctly handling the auto-refresh interval
+   - Corrected CSS styling for the DiffViewer on smaller screens
+   - Improved error messaging for network failures
+   - Enhanced loading states for better user experience
+   - Added proper cleanup of timers in the JobMonitor component to prevent memory leaks

+### Phase 4.1: Worker Service Error Handling (2025-04-14)

+**Plan for Worker Service Improvements:**

+1. **Error Handling Enhancements:**
+   - Implement structured error classification for device connection failures
+   - Add detailed error reporting for authentication, timeout, and connectivity issues
+   - Implement a retry mechanism with exponential backoff for transient failures
+   - Create a circuit breaker pattern for persistent device failures
+   - Add logging for all retry attempts and final status

+2. **Device Connection Improvements:**
+   - Enhance connection timeout handling with configurable parameters
+   - Add support for SSH key-based authentication as an alternative to passwords
+   - Implement device capability detection to adapt command execution
+   - Add fallback mechanisms for different device types
+   - Improve error message clarity for easier troubleshooting

+3. **Status Reporting Enhancements:**
+   - Create a more detailed status tracking system for device operations
+   - Add intermediate progress updates during long-running operations
+   - Implement more granular success/failure states
+   - Add performance metrics collection for device operations
+   - Create a mechanism for pushing real-time updates to the frontend

+4. **Testing Strategy:**
+   - Develop comprehensive unit tests for error handling logic
+   - Create integration tests with mocked devices for retry scenarios
+   - Add specific tests for each error classification
+   - Test timeout and retry configurations
+   - Validate proper rollback behavior on errors

+The implementation will focus on maintaining backward compatibility with existing systems while enhancing reliability and providing more detailed status information to improve the user experience.

 ### Bugfix: Standardize Log Type Values (2025-04-11)

 **Standardized log type values between frontend and backend:**